tkareine/jekyll-minibundle/README.md

 ### Development mode

-If you set `$JEKYLL_MINIBUNDLE_MODE` environment variable to `development`, then the plugin will copy asset files as is to Jekyll's site destination directory and omit fingerprinting.
+If you set the `$JEKYLL_MINIBUNDLE_MODE` environment variable to `development`, then the plugin will copy asset files as is to Jekyll's site destination directory and omit fingerprinting.

-The development mode changes `minibundle` block's `destination_path` option to be the base directory for files mentioned in `assets` option.
+The development mode changes `minibundle` block's `destination_path` option to be the base directory for files mentioned in the `assets` option.
 This is useful in development workflow, where you need the filenames and line numbers of the original asset sources.